-- At least once per year the Compliance Department will distribute a Conflict of Interest Disclosure Form to all board members, officers, and employees. - You must answer all questions fully and accurately, even if you have given this information before. - The Compliance Department reviews the answers to the Conflict of Interest Disclosure Form and prepares a report of any potential conflicts identified. - The Compliance Department, with advice from the Legal Department, then determines what recommendations to make to management and/or the board to eliminate or avoid any identified conflicts of interest. - The Compliance Department documents decisions and recommendations regarding any actual or potential conflicts.
+- At least once per year the Compliance department will distribute a Conflict of Interest Disclosure Form to all board members, officers, and employees. - You must also update your Conflict of Interest Form anytime your circumstances change.
+To access the form, see the Code Blue Appendix. - You must answer all questions fully and accurately, even if you have given this information before. - The Compliance department reviews the answers to the Conflict of Interest Disclosure Form and prepares a report of any potential conflicts identified. - The Compliance department, with advice from the Legal department, then determines what recommendations to make to management and/or the board to eliminate or avoid any identified conflicts of interest. - The Compliance department documents decisions and recommendations regarding any actual or potential conflicts.